Ahmed-Armaan/BlockChain/README.md

-A blockchain written in Typescript building...
+A blockchain written in Typescript<br>
+building...